octobercms/docs/3.x/extend/system/models.md

 ## Defining Models

 In most cases, you should create one model class for each database table.
 All model classes must extend the `Model` class.
-The most basic representation of a model used inside a Plugin looks like this:
+The most basic representation of a model used inside a Plugin looks like this.

 ```php
 namespace Acme\Blog\Models;